(formerly known as Lamprolepis chrysochroa)

-These Caterpillars are brown with a pair of white spots on the back of each segment, and a white 'S' shape on the side of each segment.
+These Caterpillars sting.
+Thecaterpillars are brown with a pair of white spots on the back of each segment, and a white 'S' shape on the side of each segment.
 The caterpillars have four long black-tipped pencils of stinging hairs at the thorax and the tail segment, and two shorter pencils by the head.
-The caterpillar has warts with white stinging hairs on each side of each segment joint.
+The caterpillars have warts with white stinging hairs on each side of each segment joint.

 The caterpillars have been found feeding communally on

 The adult moths of this species have rusty brown forewings each with a paler or darker band along the margin, and a dark diagonal line.
 The hindwings are plain brown.
-The wingspan is up to 4 cms.
+The wingspan is about 2.5 cms.